What Counts as Persecution When Applying for Asylum or Refugee Status

 The word "persecution" comes straight from U.S. immigration law, which mentions it in its definition of "refugee."
 (See the Immigration and Nationality Act at I.N.A.
 Section 101(a)(42).)
 However, the law does not give any separate definition of persecution, nor specifically list the types of harm that will be considered.

-The exception is that (in a relatively new section added in 1996), the law states that people who have or fear being "forced to abort a pregnancy or to undergo involuntary sterilization, or . . . persecuted for failure or refusal to undergo such a procedure or for other resistance to a coercive population control program" meet the definition of refugee.
-(This amendment was aimed at mainland China with its one-child policy).
+There's one exception, from a relatively new section of the law added in 1996: people who have been or fear being "forced to abort a pregnancy or to undergo involuntary sterilization, or . . . persecuted for failure or refusal to undergo such a procedure or for other resistance to a coercive population control program" meet the definition of refugee.
+(This amendment was aimed primarily at mainland China with its one-child policy).

 Persecution can definitely include harms that aren't physical, or immediate threats to one's life or freedom.
 (See INS v.
 Stevic, 467 U.S. 407 (1984); Surita v.
 INS, 95 F.3d 814 (9th Cir.
 1996.).

 The above definitions aren't very satisfying.
-More often, looking at what actual types of harm have been recognized as forms of persecution helps.
+More often, it helps to look at what actual types of harm have been recognized by U.S. immigration authorities and courts as forms of persecution.
 These include:

-• physical violence: for example, beating, assault, handcuffing, rape or sexual abuse, female genital mutilation, electric shocks, invasive physical examinations, forced abortion or sterilization, forced labor, and so on, whether or not this caused serious injuries or long-term damage or required medical attention
+• physical violence: for example, beating, assault, handcuffing, rape or sexual abuse, female genital mutilation, forced abortion or sterilization, and other gender-specific violence, forced institutionalization, electric shocks, or injections, invasive physical examinations, forced labor, and so on, whether or not this caused serious injuries or long-term damage or required medical attention

 • torture: a severe human rights violation that may involve physical violence, deliberate infliction of mental harm, prolonged unlawful detention, rape and sexual violence, and so on